cesar-arce/cesar-arce/README.md

 # print('Hello World !!') 👋

 ### Welcome to my Data Science Portfolio.
-My passion ... help customers and enterprises increase their business competitiveness understanding the intersection of data science and sports analytics! 👍
+My passion is help customers and enterprises increase their business competitiveness understanding the intersection of data science and sports analytics! 👍

 ### My Specialties: